 An asphalt mixture is primarily identified by its specification.
 Specifications are generally provided by the pavement owner and establish the requirements related to mix ingredients, mix design method, and mix performance.
-Specifications may include a combination of volumetric and performance-based tests of asphalt mixtures and their ingredients, and may also include process-related requirements such as mix production temperatures or the use of specific mix production technologies.
+Specifications may include a combination of volumetric and performancebased tests of asphalt mixtures and their ingredients, and may also include process-related requirements such as mix production temperatures or the use of specific mix production technologies.
 Numerous parameters are used to specify asphalt mixtures, including aggregate gradation, nominal maximum aggregate size, mix design method, performance grade (PG) of the asphalt binder, and others.
-The specification identifies the required parameters and acceptable values that an asphalt mixture must meet for a given use or application, which is generally a function of the pavement design and the intended use of the pavement, such as the expected traffic volume in equivalent single-axle loads (ESALs) or the load spectrum of the pavement for which the asphalt mixture is intended.
+The specification identifies the required parameters and acceptable values that an asphalt mixture must meet for a given use or application, which is generally a function of pavement design considerations such as the intended use of the pavement, the expected traffic volume in equivalent single-axle loads (ESALs) or the load spectrum of the pavement, condition of the pavement base, expected climate conditions, permeability, and other requirements.